 - Family and Community Support Services (FCSS) programs designed and delivered by 319 municipalities and Métis settlements provide important prevention and early intervention services to meet the needs of children, families and seniors across the province.
 Recognizing the value of this partnership with communities, our government increased our annual funding by $25 million to $101 million.

 - Safer spaces certificate allows victims of domestic violence to end their rental agreements without financial penalty by getting a certificate confirming grounds to terminate tenancy.
-279 certificants have been issued since the program began in August 2016 (as of Sept 2017).
+379 certificates have been issued since the program began in August 2016 (as of Feb 2018).

 - Alberta's affordable housing strategy invests in building more affordable housing for those who need it, gives tenants the tools they need to be successful and encourages them to improve their financial circumstances, helps seniors age in their community and provides housing providers with sustainable funding.
-We're investing $1.2 billion over 5 years to build 4,100 new affordable housing units and improve 70,000 existing housing units by 2021.
+We're investing $1.2 billion to build about 4,100 new and updated affordable housing units.

 - Housing First has provided 15,000 homeless Albertans with permanent housing and wraparound supports since 2009.
 We're expanding Housing First programming and building new supportive housing units so more people can move off the street, out of shelters and into their own home.